Can I make a living as a naturopathic doctor?

 Yes you can, and you can make a big difference too!
-Income is not a driving factor for graduates of naturopathic medical school, we recognize that applicants want to feel secure in their ability to make a living and pay off student loan debt.
-The AANMC conducted its 2015 Graduate Success and Compensation Study in an effort to help prospective students understand their income expectations once they become practicing naturopathic physicians, and to foster transparency on the different ways NDs use their degree.
+Income is not a driving factor for graduates of naturopathic medical school, but we know that students want to feel secure in their ability to make a living and pay off student loan debt.
+The AANMC conducted its 2020 Graduate Success and Compensation Study in an effort to help ND students understand their income expectations once they become practicing naturopathic physicians, and to foster transparency on the different ways NDs use their degree.
 Additionally, income is projected to increase with growth in the profession and professional opportunities.

-Additionally, AANMC, our member schools, and professional associations actively work to increase job opportunities, student loan reimbursement options, and insurance coverage for ND care and the state/provincials and governmental level.
+AANMC, our member schools, and professional associations consistently advocate to increase job opportunities, student loan reimbursement options, and insurance coverage for ND care and the state/provincials and governmental level.

-Beyond financial considerations NDs have a better work-life balance.
+Beyond financial considerations - NDs have a good work-life balance

-- Percentage of physicians in the U.S. that are satisfied or very satisfied with their work-life balance 41% 41%
+Percentage of physicians in the United States that are satisfied or very satisfied with their work-life balance**

 *2020 Graduate Success and Compensation Study, AANMC, (Spring 2020).